Jolanrensen/docProcessorGradlePlugin/README.md

 The sky is the limit :).

 ## `@ExcludeFromSources` annotation

 If you want to exclude any annotatable element from the `sources.jar`.
-Simply create an annotation class named exactly "`ExcludeFromSources`" and annotate the elements you want to exclude with it.
+Create an annotation class named exactly "`ExcludeFromSources`" (you can copy the code from [here](./doc-processor-common/src/main/kotlin/nl/jolanrensen/docProcessor/ExcludeFromSources.kt)) and annotate the elements you want to exclude with it.
 This is especially useful for "temporary" documentation interfaces, only there to provide documentation for other elements.

+## `@ExportAsHtml` annotation

+To export a KDoc comment as HTML, you can use the `@ExportAsHtml` annotation.
+Create an annotation class named exactly "`ExportAsHtml`" and add the arguments `theme: Boolean` and `stripReferences: Boolean` (default both to `true`) (you can copy the code from [here](./doc-processor-common/src/main/kotlin/nl/jolanrensen/docProcessor/ExportAsHtml.kt)).
+Then, add the annotation to the element you want to export as HTML.

+Inside the KDoc comment, you can mark a range of text to be exported as HTML by using the optional `@exportAsHtmlStart` and `@exportAsHtmlEnd` tags.

+In the Gradle task the HTML will be generated in the folder specified in the `exportAsHtml` block of the `ProcessDocTask` (see below).
+In the IntelliJ plugin, a temporary file will be created that you can open in the browser by clicking on link at the bottom of the rendered KDoc.

 ## How to get it